 - A general discussion of identified issues and discussion of remedial actions

 - A discussion of an action plan with estimated dates of completion

 - A discussion of FDA estimated timetables for review completion

 - Identification of the need for panel involvement

 - A discussion of possible premarket versus postmarket requirements

-It is critical that sponsors be prepared for any situation that may arise, which starts with contacting The Weinberg Group for medical device consulting services.
+It is critical that Sponsors be prepared for any situation that may arise, which starts with contacting The Weinberg Group for medical device consulting services.
 Our experience coupled with our knowledge of the medical device and regulatory landscape make us uniquely qualified to assist you through the process of preparing for and conducting a successful PMA Day 100 Meeting or any other interaction with the FDA.

 Contact Us for Guidance Before Your Next Medical Device Meeting

 With over 37 years of regulatory consulting experience, The Weinberg Group has a long record of successful interactions with the FDA.
 No matter where you’re at in the development or submission process, we can provide guidance for your upcoming FDA medical device meetings.